aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 # can see that because of some reason the fun-
 # ction name here starts with a capital letter -
 # Circle.
 That's because matplotlib.pyplot.Circle
 # is not really a function.
-It is an object called
+It is an object called a
 # c l a s s in Python.
 We won't dig into classes
 # at this stage, but what it means for us here?
 # Well, when we call the class by its name, we
 # are actually calling its c o n s t r u c t o r -
-# in-class function (method), which returns the
+# in-class function (method), which returns an
-# i n s t a n c e of a class.
+# i n s t a n c e of the class.
 # In this way, we have the instance of a class -
 # circle, which we have to add to the subplot
 # somehow.
 Otherwise, the figure and circle are
-# fully separated of each other, circle s t a n d s
+# fully separated from each other, circle s t a n d s
 # a l o n e from the whole drawing.
 #
 # For more info on the Circle class
 # https://matplotlib.org/3.3.1/api/_as_gen/matplotlib.patches.Circle.html
 circle = plt.Circle((-1, 0), 1, ec='k', fc='green', alpha=0.5, hatch='/')

-# There is a method of Axes object, which is res-
+# There is a method of the Axes object, which is res-
 # ponsible for exactly what we need - adding
-# Artist object to the plots.
+# an Artist object to the plots.
 Yes, Circle ori-
-# ginate from the other generic object - Artist.
+# ginates from another generic object - Artist.
-# Generraly speaking most of drawable object in
+# Generally speaking, most of drawable objects in
-# Matplotlib originate from Artist.
+# Matplotlib originate from the Artist class.
 So, if we
-# wanted to go exotic, we could have even added
+# wanted to go exotic, we could even have added
-# our lines through add_artist, instead of doing
+# our lines through add_artist, instead of using
 # plot.
 #
-# Consider scheme on
+# For more info
 # https://matplotlib.org/3.1.1/api/artist_api.html#matplotlib.artist.Artist
 ax.add_artist(circle)

-# We make sure, that scaling for the x-axis
+# We make sure that thescaling for the x-axis
-# is the same, as for the y_axis.
+# is the same as for the y_axis.
 # For more info
 # https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.axes.Axes.set_aspect.html
 ax.set_aspect(1)